vocdoni/docs/docs/architecture/components/entity.md

 This presents a potential attack vector where a malicious entity supplanting a Mainnet domain in an alternative network.
 This is is very relevant to us because we will have users that are not illiterate about it, and communicating the difference between networks is very hard.

-Therefore, we understand that we should only make use of ENS domains in the Ethereum Mainnet, independently from the network where the rest of Vocdoni smart-contracts are deployed.
+Therefore, we understand that we should only make use of ENS domains in the Ethereum Mainnet, independently from the network where the rest of Vocdoni smart contracts are deployed.

 At the same time, we understand that some implementations of Vocdoni may not have a use for ENS, therefore we should not rely on it for any fundamental architectural design.